 Why is it called the Menu Adoption Cycle?

 Because trends start at restaurants.
-70% of US consumers indicate that their food preferences are driven primarily by what they encounter on restaurant menus—more so than what they find on grocery store shelves or in a recipe book.
+At least 70% of U.S. consumers indicate that their food preferences are driven primarily by what they encounter on restaurant menus—more so than what they find on grocery store shelves or in a recipe book.
 Despite the fact that most meals are consumed at home, trends are generally catalyzed by consumers’ away-from-home experiences.

 Over the past decade, the MAC has enabled us to predict hundreds of food trends early in their life cycle.
 Here are a few examples:

 Non-Alc.
 Craft Bevs.